Snehadas2005/Tower-of-Hanoi-Puzzle/README.md

 - Multi-language support
 - Accessibility features for differently-abled users

+## Getting Started 🚀
+1. Clone the repository
+2. Set up the development environment
+3. Configure database connection
+4. Run database scripts
+5. Build and run the project
+6. Access the application at localhost:3306

-🚀 This project aims to transform a classic puzzle into an engaging, modern gaming experience while maintaining its educational value.
-Join us in making learning fun! 🌟
+🌟 This project aims to transform a classic puzzle into an engaging, modern gaming experience while maintaining its educational value.
+Join us in making learning fun! 🎯